ZikaTerror/ZikaTerror/README.md

-- 👋 Hi, I’m Zka
+- 👋 Hi, I’m Zetka
-- 👀 I’m interested in programing
+- 👀 I’m interested in programing/Cyber-Security
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Java and Hacking
-- 📫 How to reach me Zka#2051 (discord)
+- 📫 How to reach me Zka#7739 (discord)

 <!---
 ZikaTerror/ZikaTerror is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.